-- g) Building on and leveraging the potentials, as well as taking into account the needs, of all groups of society, especially the poor and vulnerable, are a requisite for effective disaster risk management policies and practices. - h) Transparency in, and the disclosure of, disaster risk information in public and private transactions and investments are essential, together with accountability for risk creation. - i) Sound disaster risk management is based on risk-informed decision-making, which requires freely available, publicly accessible, simple and easy-to-understand, sciencebased, non-sensitive risk information, including on disaster losses, socio-economic impact, hazards' characteristics, and people and assets' exposure and vulnerability, at every level.
-Relevant, local, traditional and indigenous knowledge, culture and practices are to be taken into account. - j) Countries and communities' risk profiles need to be fully understood and differential capacities duly taken into account in the planning and implementation of disaster risk management. - k) The sustainability of development depends on the ability to manage disaster risk.
-Public and private investments are to be disaster-risk informed. - 1) The post-disaster recovery and reconstruction phase is a critical opportunity to prevent the creation of new risk, reduce existing risk, and strengthen resilience. - m) An effective and meaningful global partnership and international cooperation are essential to allow for effective disaster risk management.
+- g) Building on and leveraging the potentials, as well as taking into account the needs, of all groups of society, especially the poor and vulnerable, are a requisite for effective disaster risk management policies and practices. - h) Transparency in, and the disclosure of, disaster risk information in public and private transactions and investments are essential, together with accountability for risk creation. - i) Sound disaster risk management is based on risk-informed decision-making, which requires freely available, publicly accessible, simple and easy-to-understand, science-based, non-sensitive risk information, including on disaster losses, socio-economic impact, hazards' characteristics, and people and assets' exposure and vulnerability, at every level.
+Relevant, local, traditional and indigenous knowledge, culture and practices are to be taken into account. - j) Earth Observations and space-based information, in combination with in-situ, social and economic information, are an enabling component of the Disaster Risk Reduction framework and strategies, which include mechanisms to ensure timely access to relevant data, information and applications. - k) Countries and communities' risk profiles need to be fully understood and differential capacities duly taken into account in the planning and implementation of disaster risk management. - 1) The sustainability of development depends on the ability to manage disaster risk.
+Public and private investments are to be disaster-risk informed. - m) The post-disaster recovery and reconstruction phase is a critical opportunity to prevent the creation of new risk, reduce existing risk, and strengthen resilience. - n) An effective and meaningful global partnership and international cooperation are essential to allow for effective disaster risk management.
 Specific attention needs to be given to developing countries, in particular least developed countries, small island developing States, and landlocked developing countries, and Africa.
-Predictable and sustainable means of implementation including access to resource and technology are crucial in this regard and need time-bound commitments. - n) The United Nations system, through the UN Plan of Action on Disaster Risk Reduction for Resilience, and other relevant International Organizations need to work together with a view to avoid duplication and ensure optimum use of resources in support to countries and benefit of the most vulnerable.
+Predictable and sustainable means of implementation including access to resource and technology are crucial in this regard and need time-bound commitments. - o) The United Nations system, through the UN Plan of Action on Disaster Risk Reduction for Resilience, and other relevant International Organizations need to work together with a view to avoid duplication and ensure optimum use of resources in support to countries and benefit of the most vulnerable.